 designer_action('navigate', 'DataExplorer.MQTTTools')

-Ask the user to explore and select:
+Ask the user for:

 get_table_schema('UnsTagProviders')